Dynamic Workflows with a Multi-Dataset SchemaScanner

 Step-by-step Instructions

-The goal here is to add more data to the output from the previous exercise by merging different sets of source data.
+The goal here is to add more data to the output from the previous exercise by merging multiple source datasets.

 1. Open Workspace

 Open the workspace from the previous exercise.
-Now let's add in the Vancouver Farmers Market CSV dataset, keeping the existing Cedar Cottage data.
+Now, let's add the Vancouver Farmers Market CSV dataset, keeping the existing Cedar Cottage data.
 You can do this in one of two ways:

 1a.
 Add a New CSV Reader.